 Use italics to emphasize an email address in a printed publication:

 Right: Jane Doe at email@example.com or (585) 395-5555.

 "Emeritus" (Latin for "earned by service") is an honorary title used for professors who have officially retired.

 Right: Professor Emeritus Merrill Melnick but Merrill Melnick, PhD, professor emeritus

 Right: Professor Emerita Sondra Fraleigh but Sondra Fraleigh, professor emerita

 For some reason these two simple terms are often misused.
 This should help: Freshman can be used either as a singular noun or as an adjective; freshmen can only be used as a plural noun.
-Examples: Heather came to The College at Brockport as a freshman this fall. (n. sing.)
+Examples: Heather came to SUNY Brockport as a freshman this fall. (n. sing.)
 She’s a member of the freshman Class of 2010. (adj.)
 She’ll be living on campus with other freshmen. (n. pl.)

 It’s one word.
 Hyphenate fundraising only when using it as a compound modifier or noun.
 Examples: Fundraising is difficult.
 Our fund-raising campaign was successful.
 They hired a fund-raiser.